lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ## v1.10.1
+- Updated to 1.1.2.0 beta game engine
-- Revamped racial biome suitability
+- Revamped racial biome suitability + inhabitable world quality ranges
+- Bug fix: Megatron Z4 Shields v2 & v3 penetration chance and ratios fixed
+- Bug fix: Updated Electromagnetic Lance v3 to be better than v2 (and adj energy use, targeting and more for that weapon series)

 ## v1.10.0
 - Diversified empire titles